mongodb/docs/mms/source/deployment.rst

 Only one Agent will report to MMS at a time, but you can run multiple instances of the agent to provide redundancy.
 Simply repeat the installation process in the :doc:`installation guide </install>` for each new agent.
-Instructions for automating the agent installation follow in the next section.
+See instructions for automating the agent installation in the next section.

 TODO do non-active agents collect data or just wait to get "baton" from mms when active agent goes off line?
 Recovery?

 Automated Agent Installation
 ----------------------------

-The agent you download from the MMS site is automatically configured with the credentials for your account.
+The agent you downloaded from the MMS site is automatically configured with the credentials for your account.
 If you want to automate MMS agent deployments from the command line, you will need to manually configure the agent.
 Download an unconfigured agent from the following